SoftwareMensch/kika-downloader/README.md

 website.
 KIKA is a trademark of the german tv stations ARD and ZDF.

 # DISCLAIMER
+Video download tool for the german, child-oriented, TV channel KIKA.
-The media provided by KIKA is copyright protected.
-You are not allowed to share it without a written permission provided by KIKA.
+KIKA is a trademark of the german TV stations ARD and ZDF.
+You may not be allowed to share downloaded content with the public without a written permission from KIKA.

+Please use this code only for educational purposes.

 # EXAMPLE USAGE
 Current commands require at least an entry URL to start processing.
 An example URL